Access to Investigational Medicines: Our Approach

 The best and fastest way to get information about whether or not you may be able to gain access to an investigational medicine being studied by Janssen is to have your doctor call Janssen Medical Information at 1-800-Janssen or email us at firstname.lastname@example.org.

-Trained professionals are available at this toll-free number who can talk with doctors and know how to get the exact information needed to help with the process.
-They have an understanding of which trials or EAPs are open for enrollment, the location of study sites and the types of patients who are eligible to participate.
-They are also trained to share requests and coordinate decisions within Janssen.
+Trained professionals are available at this toll-free number who can talk with doctors and know how to get the information needed to help with the process.
+They are trained to share requests and coordinate decisions within Janssen.
 Each call is answered by a live operator and each case is evaluated individually.
 Our Medical Information staff members are professionals; however they cannot make specific recommendations about a patient's treatment.

 Sometimes, loved ones and will reach out to multiple people at Janssen requesting access to an investigational medicine.
 This can actually delay the process.
 Any request received still needs to be handled by Medical Information staff directly.